serhii-dvorets/zoral_automation_engineer/2.1_schedule_intervals/README.md

 ## Configure and run app
 1. Switch to the project root folder, run `cd 2.1_schedule_intervals`
 2. run `npm i` (or `npm install`)
 3. place file credentials.json in the root of the project,
+- paste the prefilled `credentials.json` file into the root or create the empty one and fill it up
 - run `touch credentials.json`
 - fill it up with credentials, provided to use with the project (ask the developer for them) or insert the prefilled credentials.json